swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     hello

 You should get an error saying that hello cannot be found.
-That is because the directory `/home/swc/boot-camps/shell` is not in the `PATH`.
+That is because the directory `<your home directory>/boot-camps/shell` is not in the `PATH`.
 You can run the `hello` program by entering:

     ./hello